-Although we have so far found no confirmed specialist cider apples (we do have one suspect among our three mystery varieties), Bramley windfalls have long been used in cider making.
-Georgian-era Queen Caroline was traditionally added to English cider for a bittersharp note, and Belle de Pontoise and Calville Blanc d'Hiver were used to sweeten Normandy blends.
+Although we have so far found no specialist cider apples, Bramley windfalls have long been used in cider making and Georgian-era Queen Caroline was traditionally added to English cider for a bittersharp note.

 Where Did The Original Saplings Come From?

 The choice of trees available from local nurserymen was huge compared with today’s meagre offerings.
 Brown’s of Stamford listed nearly 100 varieties before the First World War, many grown a stone’s throw away from Waterfurlong at their nursery on what is now Exeter Gardens.
 Browns and the smaller local firm of Goddards (established by Morley Goddard, son-in-law of our Waterfurlong gardener Charles Evans) probably supplied most of our trees but a surprising number of rarities appear in no local nurseryman’s catalogue.
 Of course, many gardeners (or in some cases, the staff they employed) would have been skilled in taking grafts from unusual varieties grown by friends and relatives or in the grounds of nearby Burghley House and other local estates, whose head gardeners had access to more than 2,000 English and European varieties in the late 19th century.